nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 3. Copy the file to the folder you want to use as the _home folder_ for your address book.

-4. Open a command terminal, `cd` into the folder in which you put the jar file, and use the `java -jar addressbook.jar` command to run the application.<br>
+4. Open a command terminal, `cd` into the folder in which you put the jar file, and use the `java -jar TutorPro.jar` command to run the application.<br>
    A GUI similar to the one below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)

 5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>

-6. Refer to the [Features](#features) below for details of each command.
+6. Refer to the Features below for details of each command.

 --------------------------------------------------------------------------------------------------------------------
 ### Glossary